OdogwuML/aletheia_finance/README.md

 ---

-### Step 2 — Fund Your Vault
+### Step 2 — Make Sure Your Wallet Has Funds

-Before the AI can trade on your behalf, you need to deposit ETH into your personal `AletheiaVault` — a smart contract deployed on the **0G Galileo Testnet**.

-1. From the **Dashboard**, locate the **"My Vault"** panel.
-2. Enter the amount of ETH you'd like to deposit (e.g. `0.05 ETH`).
-3. Click **"Deposit"** and approve the transaction in your wallet.
-4. Your vault balance will update once the transaction is confirmed on-chain.
+Aletheia uses your **connected wallet** to interact with the 0G Galileo Testnet.
+Before you can create strategies or trade, make sure your wallet has testnet ETH.

+1. Visit the [0G Faucet](https://hub.0g.ai/faucet) and paste your wallet address to receive free testnet ETH.
+2. Open your wallet (MetaMask, Rabby, etc.) and confirm the tokens have arrived.
+3. That's it — your connected wallet is all you need.
+There's no separate deposit step.

 > ⚠️ **Testnet funds only.** Aletheia currently runs on the 0G Galileo Testnet.
-You'll need testnet ETH — get some from the [0G Faucet](https://hub.0g.ai/faucet).
+All transactions use free testnet ETH — no real money required.

 ---